 Warm Up With a Hot Drink at Daily Dose

-The weather outside might be frightful, but you’ll find delight and comfort with a warm cup of coffee, tea or latte at Daily Dose in Maple Grove and in Brooklyn Park.
-The locally owned shops use the best quality ingredients and offer fun and frothy drinks.
+The weather outside might be frightful, but you’ll find delight and comfort with a warm cup of coffee, tea or latte at Daily Dose Brooklyn Park.
+The locally owned shop uses the best quality ingredients and offer fun and frothy drinks.
 They even make impressive latte art.
 Ask about having a custom creation with your next latte!
-Go for a ride on the Minneapolis Northwest coffee and tea tour during the chilly months.

 Explore the Bell Museum of Natural History

 Cure your curiosity when you spend a day exploring the Bell Museum of Natural History.
 Take in a stunning show in the Whitney and Elizabeth MacMillan Planetarium and go stargazing on the Ruth and John Huss Observation Deck (weather permitting).
-Check out Space Fest 2020 on Saturday and Sunday, Feb.
-1 and 2, as the museum launches a yearlong celebration of the 50th anniversary of the Apollo Moon landing.
-The weekdend offers special planetarium shows, guest speakers, science demos and plenty of hands-on astro activities.
-And you won't want to miss taking a selfie in front of the museum's iconic Wolly Mammoth!
+The weekend offers special planetarium shows, guest speakers, science demos and plenty of hands-on astro activities.
+And you won't want to miss taking a selfie in front of the museum's iconic Wooly Mammoth!